 15. Chapter 15: Pregnancy, Childbirth, and the Puerperium (O00-O9A)

 s) COVID-19 infection in pregnancy, childbirth, and the puerperium

 During pregnancy, childbirth or the puerperium, a patient admitted (or presenting for a health care encounter) because of COVID-19 should receive a principal diagnosis code of O98.5-, Other viral diseases complicating pregnancy, childbirth, and the puerperium, followed by code U07.1, COVID-19, and the appropriate codes for associated manifestation(s).
 Codes from Chapter 15 always take sequencing priority.

-For more information on these ICD-10-CM Official Coding and Reporting Guidelines, view the YES Webinar on COVID-19.
-This webinar includes scenarios to illustrate the application of these Guidelines.
+For more information on these ICD-10-CM Official Coding and Reporting Guidelines and the ICD-10 code U07.1, view the 2020 Respiratory Diagnoses Hot Topics Webinar.
+This webinar includes scenarios to illustrate the application of these COVID-19 Coding Guidelines.

 The latest announcements and coding guidelines are available on the CDC/NCHS website.
 Review our additional articles “New COVID-19 MS-DRG Assignment, Effective April 1” and “Selecting the Right COVID-19 Code: Should You Use CPT or HCPCS” for additional information.